FlyingDiscDogsOfAustin/FDDA-site/events/UpDog2017.md

+---
+layout: page
+permalink: /UpDog2017.html
+title: FDDA's 2017 Texas UpDog Challenge
+description: The Flying Disc Dogs of Austin club is a group of people and their dogs who meet to play games with flying discs and who compete in disc dog competitions.
+tags: [updog, events2017]
+image:
+  feature: logo.jpg
+---

 # 2017 Texas UpDog Challenge

 FDDA is hosting the First Ever Official Texas UpDog Challenge Competition on March 25 & 26, 2017!